qawolf/qawolf/docs/docs/edit_a_test.md

 });
 ```

 Let's update our test to create a second todo item after the first.
 To do this, we'll call the [`qawolf.create` method](api/qawolf/create) after the press `Enter` step.
-When we run our test, it will pause at the call to `qawolf.create` and allow us to add new actions to our code.
+When we run our test in edit mode, it will pause at the call to `qawolf.create` and allow us to add new actions to our code.

 In your test code, call `qawolf.create` in your [Jest `test` block](https://jestjs.io/docs/en/api#testname-fn-timeout).
-Below we provide an example:
+Our test code now looks like this:

 ```js
 // ...